Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Overview and main results

+This paper has three main contributions.
+First, it presents a unification of methods and error rates, rewriting a wide range of diverse procedures as examples of a novel class.
+Within this class, we give first a necessary condition for admissibility, and then a sufficient one.
+We start with a birds-eye view of these main results.

+\cite{Genovese2004} and \cite{Goeman2011} considered simultaneous control of FDP for all subsets of a testing problem.
+For a family of hypotheses of interest $(H_i)_{i\in I}$, these authors have proposed methods to find upper $(1-\alpha)$-confidence bounds $\mathbf{q}^I(S)$ for the FDP $\pi_0(S)$, for all $S \subseteq I$, that are simultaneous for all such $S$.
+This means that

-We will look at these questions within the class of procedures that control tail probabilities of FDP, both for a single (random) set and simultaneously over many such sets.
-Many procedures, some of which seem to target control of other quantities than FDP at first sight, will turn out to be within this general class.
-These include all methods with regular FWER control; FWER control of intersection hypotheses; $k$-FWER control; simultaneous $k$-FWER control; False Discovery Exceedance control; control of recently proposed error rates such as the Joint Error Rate; Simultaneous Selective Inference; and even methods constructing confidence intervals for the overall proportion of true (or false) hypotheses.
-A detailed overview with references is given in the next section.
-We show how all of these methods can be written as procedures that simultaneously control FDP over all subsets within a family of hypotheses, although they typically focus the power of the procedure on a limited number of such subsets.
+In this paper, we investigate the class of all methods controlling the error rate (\ref{eq FDP control}).
+In Section \ref{sec procedures} we show that many procedures that seem to target control of other quantities than FDP at first sight are members of this general class.
+These include all methods with regular FWER control; FWER control of intersection hypotheses; $k$-FWER control; simultaneous $k$-FWER control; False Discovery Exceedance control; control of the Joint Error Rate; and methods constructing confidence intervals for the overall proportion of true (or false) hypotheses.
+Essentially, the procedures we can rewrite as a special case of (\ref{eq FDP control}) are all procedures that control a tail probability of the number or proportion of false discoveries from above, either for one random set or simultaneously for several such sets.

+Broad though this class of methods may be, it turns out that we can make strong statements that are valid for the whole class.
+We focus on admissibility, and therefore on the existence of uniform improvements of methods controlling (\ref{eq FDP control}).
+The first central result of this paper is given in Section \ref{sec thm suff}: given any method controlling (\ref{eq FDP control}), we can always construct a closed testing procedure that is either equivalent to the method we started with, or a uniform improvement of that method.
+Thus, our result implies that a necessary condition for admissibility is equivalence to a closed testing procedure.
+Moreover, we give an explicit construction of the improvement using the approach of \cite{Genovese2004} and \cite{Goeman2011}.
+The second main result of this paper is a sufficient condition for admissibility.
+We show in Section \ref{sec thm adm} that a closed testing procedure is admissible if the local tests that define the closed testing procedure are admissible.